-Employees who handle chemicals must be trained on changes, and P&G Professional™ is here to help.
-Login to our University Training Center, take our GHS Compliance training and Print A Certificate of Completion.
+Employees who handle chemicals must be trained on the chemicals they are using per Globally Harmonized System of Classification and Labeling of Chemicals (GHS), and P&G Professional™ is here to help.
+Login to our Free University Training Center, take our GHS Compliance training, and print a Certificate of Completion.
 Not a P&G Professional University member?
 Register below.

 Flame Over Ball

 Occupational Safety and Health Administration (OSHA) was created to ensure safe and healthful working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education and assistance.

 In order to ensure chemical safety in the workplace, information about the identities and hazards of the chemicals must be available and understandable to workers.
 OSHA's Hazard Communication Standard (HCS) is now aligned with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS).View more resources on these topics on OSHA's Website or download them here.

 P&G Professional Presents Handling Hazardous Materials at Work Training